-Yvonne Erwin was recently elected as President for the 2019-2020 term, which will give her the longest running time as President (2012-2014, 2016-2018, and 2019-2020).
-She has served on the Board for ten consecutive years, serving also as Vice-President, Secretary, Director-at-Large, and Contest Chairperson.
+Yvonne Erwin has served as President for three terms, giving her the longest running time as President (2012-2014, 2016-2018, and 2019-2020).
+She has served on the Board for twelve consecutive years, serving as Vice-President, Secretary, Director-at-Large, and Contest Chairperson.
 Erwin is the author of women’s fiction and has three books on Amazon: Discovery of Joy; The Sisters of Madelaine Lane, and A Glimpse of Glory.
 You can find her at y-write.blogspot.com.

-Springfield Writers’ Guild meets the fourth Saturday of every month (except December) at McAlister’s Deli, Battlefield and Kansas in Springfield.
-Mentor Hour (11:00-noon) – Lunch with fellow authors/writers – Speaker (12:30-2:00).
+Springfield Writers’ Guild meets the fourth Saturday of every month (except December) at the Library Center on South Campbell in Springfield.
+Mentor Hour (10:00) Speaker (11:00) Business Meeting (12:00).
+Some genre groups meet afterward during lunch.
 Yearly dues are $15 (renewable in January).
 Visitors are welcome at no charge.